R1kM/Pathfinder/README.md

 docker run -it spf
 ```

-Instructions to install and use SPF locally can be found hereafter.
+It is also possible to install and use Symbolic Pathfinder locally.
+Instructions can be found hereafter.

 If Z3 can't be found, make sure that LD_LIBRARY_PATH contains the Pathfinder/jpf-symbc/lib directory.